lse-ds105/ds105a-2024-w06-summative-so-hl/README.md

 ## "Is London really as rainy as the movies make it out to be?"

 ### About
-This project conducts data analysis on rain and indicators of rain in London, and compared to other countries.
+This project conducts data analysis on rain and indicators of rain in London, and as compared to other countries.
 <br><br>

 ### Data Sources